-Two-Element Film Dosimeter, October 1944 to March 1957.
-Hanford implemented a two-element beta/photon dosimeter in 1944 based on the design developed by Pardue, Goldstein, and Wollan (1944) at the Metallurgical Laboratories.
-This dosimeter had essentially the same design as that used at the Clinton Laboratory (now ORNL) and later by other MED/AEC/DOE laboratories.
+Two-Element Film Dosimeter, October 1944 to March 1957. the same design as that used at the Clinton Laboratory (now ORNL) and later by other MED/AEC/DOE laboratories.
 The Hanford design consisted of an open window and a 1-mm silver shield.
 Records of dosimeter film processing identify the regions of the dosimeter film as "OW" for open window and "S" for silver.
-A calibration factor for each batch of film was used to convert the optical density to dose.
-The optical density and the interpreted dose are on the original Hanford dosimetry forms.
-In 1952, 20% of the OW dose was added to the S dose to calculate the penetrating dose in plutonium facilities (Fix, Wilson, and Baumgartner 1997).
+A calibration factor for each batch of film was used to convert measured optical density to dose.
+The optical density and the interpreted dose are included in the original Hanford dosimetry forms.
+Hanford implemented a two-element beta/photon dosimeter in 1944 based on the design developed by Pardue, Goldstein, and Wollan (1944) at the Metallurgical Laboratories.
+In 1952, the practice was begun to include 20% of the OW dose to the S dose to calculate the penetrating dose in plutonium facilities (Fix, Wilson, and Baumgartner 1997).
+However, this practice has not been verified with the actual dosimeter processing results and recorded doses.